Noise Levels in Rimmon Heights, Manchester, NH | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Eastern Rimmon Heights sounds about 72% louder than Western Rimmon Heights to the human ear, a 7.8 dBA gap.
+To the human ear, noise in northwestern Rimmon Heights sounds about 116% louder than in southern Rimmon Heights, a 11.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-293 do you need to be?